 Laser levels are available with two laser colour types, Green or Red.
 Green beam lasers appear much brighter to the human eye they are typically used indoors on larger scale projects where the beam needs to be visible over long distances or in bright conditions.

-Types of Laser Levels
+Types of laser levels or Laser Distance Measurer

-- Rotary Laser Level: These lasers use a prism driven around by a small motor to produce a 360° laser line over long distances.
+These lasers use a prism driven around by a small motor to produce a 360° laser line over long distances.
 These lasers are generally designed for creating horizontal lines but there are models that can also work vertically.
 Ideal for outdoor work, such as grading roads, laying foundations, or laying pipe, these are the most accurate laser levels.

 They work best when placed on a surface that the user determines is "close to level."
 You can use a bubble vial to manually level the unit before the unit's self-levelling mechanism takes over.
 The laser component hangs like a pendulum inside the level.
-Magnets and gravity work together to still the pendulum, and the beam is then projected through light or prism.
+Magnets and gravity work together to still the pendulum, and the beam is then projected through light or a prism.